 EWU Guideline 501-03: Supplemental Instructional Materials for Students with Print Access Disabilities

 Washington Law Against Discrimination

-A student or prospective student who seeks accommodation must contact the Disability Support Services (DSS) office to initiate a request for accommodation.
+A student or prospective student who seeks accommodation must contact the Student Accommodation & Support Services (SASS) office to initiate a request for accommodation.
 Lack of advance notice and documentation may delay the availability of accommodation(s).
 Student employees who are seeking accommodations for their employment at EWU must follow the process set forth in chapter 5 and request an accommodation through Human Resources.

-f.
-Provide assistance to departments and programs in matters related to ADA compliance and reasonable accommodation; and,
+- Provide assistance to departments and programs in matters related to ADA compliance and reasonable accommodation;

-g.
-Assist with the acquisition of auxiliary aids and adaptive equipment.
+- Assist with the acquisition of auxiliary aids and adaptive equipment. and,

 3-2.
 Qualifying for Reasonable Accommodation

-To qualify for reasonable accommodation, a student or prospective student must have a disability and request an accommodation from DSS.
-In order to develop a reasonable accommodation plan, DSS will request an evaluation of a student’s ability to perform essential functions of a class, program, or activity and a recommendation for a reasonable accommodation plan from a qualified health care provider.
+To qualify for reasonable accommodation, a student or prospective student must have a disability and request an accommodation from SASS.
+In order to develop a reasonable accommodation plan, SASS will request an evaluation of a student’s ability to perform essential functions of a class, program, or activity and a recommendation for a reasonable accommodation plan from a qualified health care provider.

 EWU will provide reasonable accommodations for known physical or mental limitations of qualified students with disabilities so long as doing so does not impose an undue hardship on EWU or fundamentally alter an educational program or activity.
 Reasonable accommodations may include providing appropriate core services necessary to ensure equal access, such as early registration or providing materials in alternative formats.